 I have an amazing Aunt who has given us TONS of emergency supplies over the years.
 Every Christmas, I look forward to seeing what new things we will receive.
-This year we got a portable toilet.
+One year we got a portable toilet!
 With little kids, I can’t even tell you how awesome that will be to have an actual toilet seat to use!

 I looked through a ton of different websites (check out my Emergency Preparedness Pinterest Board) and came up with a checklist that worked for my family.
 I tried my best to include links to exactly what we have in our kits.
 We included the essentials like:

 - Cash in small bills

 - Radio with extra batteries

 This list seemed pretty basic.
 Pretty much everything you can find in little travel sizes, which makes it convenient.

 - Baby wipes, Chapstick, comb, deodorant, feminine hygiene, hand sanitizer, Kleenex, lotion, razor, shampoo/conditioner, soap, toilet paper, toothbrush/toothpaste, and washcloth.

 - Long shirt and pants, 2 socks, 2 underwear